 A friend gave me an Echeveria he didn't want.
 It was a fairly large specimen, and in good health, but it was quite etiolated.
 Lacking proper sun stress it was difficult to tell what species it was, but I hazard a guess at Echeveria agavoides.

 You can see an un-etiolated (but not sun-stressed) Echeveria agavoides on the left, and my specimen on the right.
 Regardless, as mine was healthy but etiolated, it was a prime candidate for disassembling for propagation.

 An Echeveria agavoides like this one from Leaf and Clay.

 Some regular rooting hormone, easily purchasable online or at your local home improvement store.

 I literally just used the honey that was in my cabinet.
-Honey is often touted as a miracle substance, and used for all sorts of things.
-I don’t often buy into that kinda stuff, but it is pretty great.
-The reason we use it for a rooting aid is because it has antiseptic and anti-fungal properties, which helps to protect the propagations.
+Honey is often touted as a miracle substance and used for all sorts of things.
+I don't often buy into that kinda stuff, but it is pretty great.
+The reason we use it for a rooting aid is that it has antiseptic and anti-fungal properties, which help to protect the propagations.

 Anyway, make sure you have real, natural honey.
 We need those mysterious, magic parts of honey to make this work - not the sugar syrup from artificial honey.

 Again, your standard over-the-counter cinnamon.
 We've all got it on our spice rack.
 It works for much the same reason as honey - it keeps bacteria and fungus away.

 If that's the only criteria we could use hand-soap, right?
 I don't know, probably not.
 I didn't come up with this stuff, I'm just testing it.